What To Do When Your Therapist Is OOO

 "A reminder can be a written note, my online recordings such as YouTube to hear my voice, or sometimes I give them a stuffed animal from my office they can borrow," she says.

-Of course, if someone is having a mental health emergency, the best course of action would be to contact a crisis hotline like the Crisis Call Center, the National Suicide Prevention Lifeline or even 911, but otherwise, it could be helpful to sit down with a therapist before their vacation, and talk through tools and resources to use while they're away.
+Of course, if someone is having a mental health emergency, the best course of action would be to contact a crisis hotline like the Samaritans or even 999, but otherwise, it could be helpful to sit down with a therapist before their holiday, and talk through tools and resources to use while they're away.

 “